bromanz/Portfolio/Descriptions/Birds/Birds.md

 ## My responsibilities
 * Creating interactions with the user (audio and crank).
 I implemented the reaction to the audio in PureData, where the volume of the sounds was mapped to a fear level for the birds.
-The result was then sent to a Unity application, collecting the possible fear from multiple input sources (Camera image, Microphone audio, Rotation of the crank).
-For the crank interaction to work, we mounted a long schraube on the crank and hided a mounted mouse on the side of our installation, positioned just right after the schraube.
-This way, when rotating the crank (and the assigned schraube), the sensor of the mouse recognized this movement as though a user would move the mouse over a table.
-I then used this difference to let it contribute to the fear level of the birds.
+The result was then sent to a Unity application, collecting the possible fear from multiple input sources (camera image, microphone audio, rotation of the crank).
+For the crank interaction to work, we mounted a bolt on the crank hidden in the wooden frame.
+Just slightly behind the bolt, we mounted a mouse.
+This way, when rotating the crank (and the assigned bolt), the sensor of the mouse recognized this movement as though a user would move the mouse over a table.
+I then used this difference and contributed it to the fear level of the birds.
-* Coding the interface to fear the birds
+* Coding the interface to fear the birds (mixing, normalizing, etc.)
 * Working on the concept (like description sign on the side) and parts of the hardware
 * Implementing small scripts for the scene and agents.
-This included things like clouds moving through the picture or helping my mates out with the agent implementation based on Nature of x.
+This included things like clouds moving through the picture or helping my mates out with the agent implementation based on [Nature of Code by Daniel Shiffman](https://natureofcode.com/)

 ## Media
 **[Video: Birds Media Installation](https://www.youtube.com/embed/Tuy0Cl3ZDKM)**